Gato-xDev/PotBot/README.md

-Players - Players which bonuses will apply damageMulti - Multiplier applied to the damage a <player> in config is doing to other players IE - 1.2 will increase outgoing damage by 20% damageMultiActive - if damage multiplier should be used
+Players - Players steam IDS which bonuses will apply

+damageMulti - Multiplier applied to the damage a <player> in config is doing to other players IE - 1.2 will increase outgoing damage by 20% damageMultiActive - if damage multiplier should be used